 - The county where the defendant lives

-- The county where the defendant conducts their business or has their office, if they are a business
+- The county where the defendant conducts their business or has their office if they are a business

 An experienced lawyer will know which venues are available to you.

-Can I choose the venue I want?
+Can I Choose the Venue I Want?

 Juries in rural counties, for example, tend to award lower amounts than juries in Atlanta or other cities.
 Other factors could also influence which venue is best for your case.
-Your lawyer can help choose a venue where you have the strongest chance possible, or where you’re likely to receive more money.
+Your lawyer can help choose a venue where you have the strongest chance possible or where you’re likely to receive more money.

-- Another venue is closer to witnesses or more convenient for all parties
+- Another venue is closer to witnesses or more convenient for all parties.

-- Publicity about your case has already biased potential jurors in the local area
+- Publicity about your case has already biased potential jurors in the local area.

 Have you been injured?
-John Foy & Associates offers a free consultation with some of the most experienced and respected personal injury lawyers in Georgia.
-Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today.
+John Foy & Associates offers free initial consultations with Georgia’s most experienced personal injury lawyers.
+Fill out the form to your right or call us at 404-400-4000 today.